 June 30, 2013: Ten days ago The Black Screen of Death appeared.
 The local tekkie (DTI) retrieved everything except three work-in-progress novels, a synoptic journal for my investment company, five short stories, and all my email addresses.
 I had the novels on a memory stick, the journal on a hard copy, the short stories on an old floppy disc—though my computer has no slot for floppy discs, I am gradually replacing email addresses.

 The scary part is that last September, just before I left to attend an alumni homecoming at U of A, my emails disappeared.
 The local tekkie could not retrieve anything in the email storage bin— which included my travel novel and a million pictures.
 Computers would be wonderful if hackers dropped dead.

 June 19, 2013: My son is helping me improve my website.
 It’s wonderful to have a son who is computer literate.
 After participating in a panel at the MAKING CRIME PAY conference in Victoria, I have many new friends on Facebook.
 Writers are so interesting.

-May 25, 2013: The mini conference of CRIME WRITERS OF CANADA — Making Crime Pay — at the Victoria Library was informative and fun.
-I was thrilled to be on a panel and discuss the topic, To Outline Or Not To Outline.
+May 25, 2013: The mini-conference of CRIME WRITERS OF CANADA — Making Crime Pay — at the Victoria Library was informative and fun.
+I was thrilled to be on a panel and discussed the topic, To Outline Or Not To Outline.
 A vote proved that most people outline before writing their first draft.
 I am one of the exceptions.
 Thanks to Kay Stewart’s organizational skills, it was a great day.